AviatrixSystems/Docs/HowTos/GeoVPN.rst

 Geolocation VPN Service
 +++++++++++++++++++++++

-With the Geolocation feature enabled, when a user connects to the VPN service, they are directed to a Route 53 or Azure DNS entry that uses a latency-based routing policy to choose between the available regions.
+With the Geolocation feature enabled, when a user connects to the VPN service, they are directed to a Route 53 that uses a latency-based routing policy to choose between the available regions.

 In this configuration, both the EU-based user and the US-based user would be given the same configuration profile.
 This configuration profile will select the closest region automatically using a latency-based routing policy defined on the DNS record.